 1- Get Close to Nature

 Sea Ranch’s serene natural surroundings offer your kids an excellent opportunity to come close and personally engage with nature.

 There is no greater joy than the exhilaration of children as they discover the wonders of the world about them.

-In a blink of an eye they’ll not care about your vacation home’s WiFi and electronic amenities.
-Instead they’ll thrill at discovering nature’s marvelous creatures right within their reach.
+In the blink of an eye, they’ll not care about your vacation home’s WiFi and electronic amenities.
+Instead, they’ll thrill at discovering nature’s marvelous creatures right within their reach.

 Deer grazing in the fields,

 Many vacation homes include guidebooks identifying the flora and fauna of the area.